 You can experience almost every type of weather on the Big Island.
 It’s true!
 While you may envision gorgeous sunshine and 80-degree temps year-round, the weather here is diverse.
 From wet zones to those that will bring to mind the desert or even the arctic tundra, you’ll find it all here.
 People who buy upscale homes have a wide array of climates and scenery to choose from!
 Enjoy the cold temperatures (and at times, even snow) at the summit of Mauna Kea, the tropical rainforests of North Kohala, or South Kohala’s desert, where you’ll experience beautiful beaches and spectacular Mauna Kea Resort homes – not to mention, the perfectly maintained golf courses.
 It’s all here!

-?
-This dialect originated from those who were born and raised on the island, many who were plantation workers.
+Do you speak pidgin?
+This dialect originated from those who were born and raised on the island, many of who were plantation workers.
 While you’ll find Hawaiian and English the official languages, don’t be surprised to hear a native say “she no stay” or “eh braddah, howzit?”
 It’s loosely based on English, but you won’t have too much trouble understanding most of those who live here, especially once you get used to it.

 There’s truly no way to describe this paradise in a way that does it justice, and you can’t envision the island’s true beauty and diverse culture without experiencing it yourself.
 If you’re considering a move to Hawaii in 2018, let the Big Island luxury property brokers at Mauna Kea Realty help you find your dream home.